NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/optimization/README.md

 <!-- Add a short paragraph describing the project. -->

-THe goal of this project is to provide a tool for finding optimal weigths for extracting Spherical Harmonics components from spherical distribution.
+The goal of this project is to provide a tool for finding optimal weigths for extracting Spherical Harmonics components from a spherical distribution.
 The set of coordinades on the sphere can be given as input or chosen from one of a number of precomputed sets.

 ## Objective